AMyriadseviltwin/Obsidian/Death in Space/World Info/CORPORATIONS.md

 |     | **The Asp Foundation**<br>Known for<br>- Mapping<br>- Navigation data<br>- Astronomy research |     |

 > **DATA**
-> Originally a nonprofit dedicated to storing navigation data and maps of charted space.
+> Originally a non-profit dedicated to storing navigation data and maps of charted space.
 Eventually began selling this data to navvies, crews, other corps, to much success.
 >
 > Nowadays, most nav systems onboard ships are designed and manufactured by Asp, as they're considered the best in class.
 Up until the decay, they also financed several large expeditions into deep space, as well as countless astronomical studies.
 Many of which are still ongoing to this day, despite the corporation's leadership going completely radio silent since then.
+>

+> **NOTES**
-> Notes:
+>
 >

 # AZIMUTH